THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 by James Barry c.
 1777

-Johnson's good friend, Reynolds, the famous portrait painter, painted Johnson many times, but those who knew him best, declared that the most revealing portrait by far of the lexicographer, was done by James Barry, for it clearly reveals in his face, the "vulnerability and melancholia" that prevailed throughout his life.
+Johnson's good friend, Joshua Reynolds, painted Johnson many times, but those who knew Johnson best, declared that the most revealing portrait by far of the lexicographer, was done by James Barry, for it clearly reveals in his face, the

 Samuel Johnson